 A few weeks ago, I started reading Diary of a Young Naturalist written by 16-year-old Dara McAnulty.
 It was recommended to me by Alison Potts, one of our Shut Up & Yoga writers and one of those humans you meet online yet can feel deeply connected to.
 There is something special about books people tell you about; I always like to imagine us reading away in our little cozy corners of the planet, traveling down the same paths in the world of ideas.

 Yesterday, on a sunny Sunday, P and I watched I am Greta and cried throughout the whole documentary; at night I read The Future We Choose out loud in bed to try and help us sleep after a day of difficult emotions and anxiogenic thoughts.
-This morning, this poem came onto my lap just like birds that Dara writes about land on branches.
+This morning, this poem came onto my lap just like the birds that Dara writes about land on branches.
 Softly, unaware of their importance.

 “When we began, our feet trod lightly